 The award-winning Producers Stephen C. Byrd (Founder of Front Row Productions, Inc.) and Alia Jones-Harvey have brought a unique brand of diversity to Broadway and London’s West End.
 Front Row Productions was established to bring major works to Broadway and the West End featuring diverse casts, creative teams and management.

 Currently, Front Row Productions is co-producing the musical Ain’t Too Proud: The Life and Times of The Temptations directed by Des McAnuff, written by Dominique Morriseau, and with choreography by Sergio Trujillo.
-After sold-out runs at the Berkeley Repertory Theater, The Kennedy Center, the Ahmanson Theater in Los Angeles, and the Princess of Wales Theatre in Toronto, Ain't Too Proud opened on Broadway on March 21, 2019 .
+Ain't Too Proud opened on Broadway on March 21, 2019 .

 Byrd serves on The Broadway League Board of Governors.
 He is also a member of The Society of London Theatre, an advisor to the AMAS Musical Theatre, and serves on the Board of the City College of New York Center for the Arts.
-Jones-Harvey serves on the Advisory Board of the American Theatre Wing, is an advisor to the National Black Theater, and serves on the Board of the National Urban Technology Center.
+Jones-Harvey serves on the Advisory Board of the American Theatre Wing and on the board of the National Urban Technology Center.

-Early this season in Fall 2018, Front Row co-produced American Son, the new Broadway play by Christopher Demos-Brown, starring Kerry Washington, Steven Pasquale, Eugene Lee and Jeremy Jordan.
+Early in Fall 2018, Front Row co-produced American Son, the new Broadway play by Christopher Demos-Brown, starring Kerry Washington, Steven Pasquale, Eugene Lee and Jeremy Jordan.
 It was directed by Tony Award Winner Kenny Leon at the Booth Theatre.
-A Netflix film of American Son has been filmed for release.
+A Netflix film of American Son has been filmed for release on November 1, 2019.

 In 2008, Byrd and Jones-Harvey mounted the first African American Broadway production of the Tennessee Williams’ classic Cat on a Hot Tin Roof.
 Their first Broadway venture became the biggest grossing play on Broadway that season.
 Based on the rousing success of the Broadway run, they were invited to bring Cat on a Hot Tin Roof to London.
 The West End transfer won the 2010 Laurence Olivier Award.